IOTEROP/IOWA/README.md

 All the samples can be built/run on Windows and Linux.
 Other platforms and OS are available in [IoTerop's GitHub](https://github.com/IOTEROP).

+If you prefer, a Docker version is available in the *docker* folder.

 ### Tutorials

 You can find some interesting tutorials on [Hackster.io](https://www.hackster.io/):